Accountants identify the new normal: big companies are paying their bills late, later, and latest.

 - Let accountants talk to accountants.
 When a business is telling you it’s planning to pay you late, that can wreak havoc with business and your mental equilibrium.
 To get emotion out of it, Marion suggests having someone else deal with collectibles.
 If you have an accountant or bookkeeper, have him make the call to AP.
 An accountant speaking to another accountant, they speak the same language.

 - Know the history of the relationship.
 Accountants emphasize that it’s important to know how your customer has been paying you.
 If you’re on a 30-day program and the buyer has been paying after 60 days, and now it wants to move you to 60 days, well, it doesn’t really have much of an impact on your business.
 Or, you could say, You already have been paying me extremely late.
-There’s no harm accountants say in “shaming” your customer.
+There are no harm accountants say in “shaming” your customer.

 - Suggest financing.
-In cases where getting paid late puts your business in a bind, and your customer is not willing to negotiate, accountants suggests asking if your customer is willing to enter into a supply-chain-financing agreement.
-In this process, your send your invoice (say it’s for $100) to a bank-managed portal.
+In cases where getting paid late puts your business in a bind, and your customer is not willing to negotiate, accountants suggest asking if your customer is willing to enter into a supply-chain-financing agreement.
+In this process, you send your invoice (say it’s for $100) to a bank-managed portal.
 The bank immediately pays you $98 for the $100 invoice, no waiting.
 Your customer pays the bank $100 in 30 (or 45 or 60) days.
-Accountants believe this arrangement will grow in popularity in coming years as everyone (the small-business supplier that gets paid quickly; the bank that collects a fee; and the buyer that pays at a working capital–friendly pace) can benefit.
+Accountants believe this arrangement will grow in popularity in the coming years as everyone (the small-business supplier that gets paid quickly; the bank that collects a fee; and the buyer that pays at a working capital–friendly pace) can benefit.

 There are electronic procurement platforms, such as Ariba’s, that allow for automated dynamic discounting, in which a supplier can say, “If you pay me on day 10, take a 2% discount; if you pay me on day 20, no discount; and if you pay me on day 30, the price rises.”
 But this requires the technology to get on the platform or others like it.
 If that’s not feasible, Accountants strongly urges small-business people to “pursue every avenue” to resist extended payment terms “without being overly aggressive.
 Think strategically.
 Ask yourself how you can connect with someone who’s willing to compromise; who’s willing to work something out.”